Professionals: The vital elites

 Signs of the renaissance

-Professionals: Elites, not The Establishment
+Professionals: Elites, not the Establishment

-For a quarter of a century, there seems to have been an institutional, corporate and individual failure of character on what we might as well call an industrial scale.
+For a quarter of a century, there seems to have been an institutional, corporate and individual failure of character on an industrial scale.
 The malaise was given a special focus, but also a trope, when in 1999, the MacPherson Report into the Stephen Lawrence murder put “institutional racism” on the map.
 From Scotland Yard to Westminster, where were the grown-ups?
-Where was respectability?
 Where was a proper elite sense of responsibility?
-How come that so many people in so many bodies could go unchallenged as they betrayed public trust?

-Enron (2001), but many others too, became bywords of bad behaviour.
-The worst of it was that the accountancy profession, whose job was to be disciplinary, had given the firm’s executives a clean bill of health.
-The next few years brought the great banking and financial meltdown of 2008, caused by a colossal failure of elementary economic and financial caution, compounded by a failure of political intervention and journalistic commentary.
+The next few years brought the great banking and financial meltdown of 2008, caused by a failure of elementary economic and financial caution, compounded by a failure of political intervention and journalistic commentary.
 In 2017, there came the horribly indicative Grenfell Tower fire.
 The public inquiry and its final report must surely be humiliating to several professional and institutional leaderships, and to individual leaders.
-In 2024, after a slow-cooking scandal of several decades, the nation finally woke up to the scale of the Post Office sub-post offices disaster.
-The ensuing public inquiry will presumably show that there as a large failure of professionalism in corporate offices and a peculiar naivite in the legal profession, not excluding the judiciary.
+Around that time the scale of ten years of injustices suffered by hundreds of sub-postmasters became much clearer.
+The ensuing public inquiry will presumably show that there was a large failure of professionalism in corporate offices and a peculiar naivety in the legal profession, not excluding the judiciary.

 I take great comfort from the fact that the Victorians addressed the issue of character and capitalism, but also character and institutions.
-Professions, to put it pompously, are structures which instruct, support, and discipline individuals as they seek to make money or build careers and yet want to avoid doing harm, or even aim to do good.
-Professions are about putting experience, expertise and excellence at the service of society, including capitalist and power-brokering activity, but they are are above all about putting character on theline.
+Professions, to put it pompously, are structures which instruct, support, and discipline individuals as they seek to make money or build careers within their firms or institutions, but within an ethical framework consonant with their idea of what their personal character should be.

 All this assumes that any person who leads others, or has expertise, or authority, ought to be aware and proud of their responsibility to society in general.
 That, finally, is a matter of their character, and is essentially personal.
 The point of professions is that they institutionalise that good stuff: they promote it, inculcate it, require it, and patrol it.
 And yet we should, I think, cultivate the idea that professionalism can be found outside formal professional institutions.
 The personal responsibility of elite persons (that is, experts and leaders) cannot be sub-contracted.
 But it can be codified within individual firms or industries, and within person’s own view of themselves.

 Many of the issues are rightly laid at the door of capitalist corporations which seem to have no moral compass.
-However, the voluntary sector – including churches and charities – have seemed also to be blighted by groupthink whose failings are sometimes over-corrected by a dangorous willingness to take at face value any charge by self-declared victims.
+However, the voluntary sector – including churches and charities – have seemed also to be blighted by groupthink whose failings are sometimes over-corrected by a dangerous willingness to take at face value any charge by self-declared victims.
 Not charities and not businesses, the BBC and the political parties have their own scandals.
 The common factor seems to be a taste for cover-up and defensiveness, which are only manifestations of a lack of character in individuals.

 The failures behind the Grenfell Tower disaster make more of these points than any other recent event, and even more than the Post Office disaster.
 But they were both manifestations of rather similar inadequacies which were manifold, man-made, and multi-faceted.
 There is plenty of blame to go round.
 Perhaps in both there was conspiratorial and even criminal behaviour.
 There were political, technical, commercial and regulatory failures.
 In the Grenfell case, local councils, ministries, politicians, firms, the higher echelons of the fire-fighting world, regulators, Quangoes of several sorts – these and others will probably wish they had been more expert, vigilant, and transparent.
 The old-fashioned language is good enough: they may wish they had behaved better.
 Several will probably and crucially also be found to have passed various bucks, and to have turned loopholes into foxholes.
-The Post Office scandal showed mutliple corporate failures, but weren’t swathes of the legal world – including the judiciary – feeble in not spotting a pandemic of prosecutions?
+The Post Office scandal showed multiple corporate failures, but weren’t swathes of the legal world – including the judiciary – feeble in not spotting an epidemic of prosecutions?

 Some of these failures will perhaps be classified as institutionally biased.
 That is: an institution allows an attitude insidiously to inform or even govern its behaviour toward some class of person.
 But use of the term can also sometimes become a cover for real failure by actual persons.
 Its first celebrated use (in the Macpherson Report on the racist murder of Stephen Lawrence) was taken as a criticism of the whole of the Metropolitan Police, corporately.
 But don’t such approaches come with a side order of deflection?
 Perhaps keen to avoid scapegoating, they obscure real failures of motivation, character and behaviour by actual individuals.